NotRequiem/screenshare-tool/README.md

 > 19. Detects executed and/or deleted files without extension.

+> 20. Detects if more than one mice device is plugged (bannable).

 ## Methodology
 The tool does not use 9929392 methods to check for certain things, it focuses on one strong method, and then patches every bypass possible for that method.